The Earth system in a warmer world

 - Variability and Extreme Events associated with warmer worlds.

-An array of PAGES working groups that individually address particular focal points regarding warming and its impacts (for instance QUIGS, PlioVAR, PALSEA, OC3, DICE, Global Paleofire and former Sea Ice and future Holocene working groups) provide comprehensive expertise on the various aspects of climate and environmental changes mentioned above.
-"Warmer worlds" will tap this expertise by actively engaging these (and other) PAGES working groups into a coordinated activity in order to draw a comprehensive picture of climate and environmental conditions associated with past global warmth.
-This comprises the synthesis of observational evidence, model-data comparison, and the analysis of simulated mechanisms and feedbacks to study the applicability of past analogues for future warming.
+An array of PAGES working groups that individually address particular focal points regarding warming and its impacts (for instance QUIGS, PlioVAR, PALSEA, OC3, DICE, Global Paleofire and former Sea Ice and future Holocene working groups) provided comprehensive expertise on the various aspects of climate and environmental changes mentioned above.
+"Warmer Worlds" tapped this expertise by actively engaging these (and other) PAGES working groups into a coordinated activity in order to draw a comprehensive picture of climate and environmental conditions associated with past global warmth.
+This comprised the synthesis of observational evidence, model-data comparison, and the analysis of simulated mechanisms and feedbacks to study the applicability of past analogues for future warming.

-To accomplish its objectives, "Warmer worlds" will organize dedicated workshops where members of all PAGES working groups will be invited to participate, with the intent of sharing progress and steering the ensemble of groups toward a coordinated assessment outcome.
-In addition, external expertise from Future Earth and the World Climate Research Programme (WCRP) will be invited to complement the PAGES working groups, to insure that the view emerging from study of the geologic past remains focused on issues relevant to Earth and humanity’s future.
+To accomplish its objectives, "Warmer Worlds" organized a dedicated workshop where members of all PAGES working groups were invited to participate, with the intent of sharing progress and steering the ensemble of groups toward a coordinated assessment outcome.
+In addition, external expertise from Future Earth and the World Climate Research Programme (WCRP) was invited to complement the PAGES working groups, to insure that the view emerging from study of the geologic past remained focused on issues relevant to Earth and humanity’s future.

 Structure and people

-"Warmer worlds" will be organized by co-chairs, elected by a steering committee, which will include at least one member of the leadership of the associated working groups.
-The co-chairs of the integrative activity will be accountable to keep the integrative activity on track.
-This integrative activity will in turn provide impetus to keep the individual working groups moving forward at an appropriate pace.
+"Warmer worlds" was organized by co-chairs, elected by a steering committee, which included at least one member of the leadership of the associated working groups.
+The co-chairs of the integrative activity were accountable to keep the integrative activity on track.
+This integrative activity in turn provided impetus to keep the individual working groups moving forward at an appropriate pace.